At Viridor Limited ("We" or "Viridor") we are committed to protecting and respecting your privacy.

 4. How do we collect personal data?

 We may collect your personal data from anything you have provided us within our websites or provided over the telephone, in a letter, e-mail, facsimile, Mobile Application (App), or via social media like Twitter and Facebook.
+Data may also be collected from site CCTV, ANPR and Site Surveillance work.
 We may also access information about you that is already publicly available.

 Please note that some outbound and inbound calls may be recorded for training and quality purposes.